 Advice for travellers to the Solomon Islands for Pacific Games 2023

 New Zealanders heading to this year’s Pacific Games, taking place in the Solomon Islands from 17 November until 02 December 2023, are advised to read the following information, in conjunction with the travel advisory for the Solomon Islands.

-The Pacific cyclone season runs from 1 November to 30 April and as many as 10 cyclones could occur in the region over this period.
+The Pacific cyclone season runs from 1 November until 30 April.